Helleborus niger – Christmas Rose

 You can buy your very own Christmas rose here.

-Plants are not happy if left in very dry or waterlogged soil so incorporate plenty of well-rotted organic matter into the planting hole along with some horticultural grit if the soil is heavy.
+• Plants aren’t happy in very dry or waterlogged soil.
+Incorporate plenty of well-rotted organic matter into the planting hole along with some horticultural grit if the soil is heavy.

 Leave a Reply